 In the second stanza of the ‘Byzantium’, the poet talks of the vision or the image that appeared in front of him.
 He wonders if it is a man or a shade.
 As he looks further, he realizes it to be a shade more than a man; an image more than a shade.
 The verb “float“ makes it clear that the image isn`t moving but simply carried away by the wind, confirming it to be a ghost or spirit.
 For, Hade’s bobbin – the dead people wound in “mummy-cloth” – takes the winding path to reach him.
 Further, the next lines describe them to be with no “moisture” or “breath” and “dry-mouthed”.

 Yeats has used the “mummy-cloth” as a symbol of human experiences and periods of aging and death.
 The cloth wound around indicates the complexities of life a soul carries around after death to be unwounded before entering the afterlife.
 A similar idea is presented by the poet in his other poem ‘All Soul’s Night’ published in 1920.
 The poet addresses those dead people as “superhuman” for they are free from the earthly curbs.
 Further, the poet employed “chiasmus,” a rhetorical device to reveal the contrasting perspective on death.
-For those alive on earth may think it to be an end of life, but from a spiritual perspective, it is the beginning of new life.
-The use of “me” in this stanza gives more personal and subjectivity to the poem.
+Those alive on earth may think it to be an end of life, but from a spiritual perspective, it is the beginning of new life.
+The use of “me” in this stanza gives more personal subjectivity to the poem.

 Miracle, bird or golden handiwork,